• Skip to main content

 • Courses must be from the College of Engineering and/or College of Arts & Sciences as specified in point 2 above.

-• One hour of seminar is allowed (ECEN/CSCE 681), but it is NOT required.
+5. One hour of seminar is allowed (ECEN 681 or CSCE 681) but is NOT required.

-• **A Final Project Report is required to be submitted to the Graduate Office.
+8. **A Final Project Report is required to be submitted to the ECE Graduate Advising Office.

-• A graded project from any ECEN and CSCE graduate course can be used to fulfill this requirement.
+• A graded project from any ECEN or CSCE graduate course can be used to fulfill this requirement.
 The project requires a grade, the professor’s signature, and a completed cover page.
-It must be submitted in the graduating semester; see TTEAMS page for submission deadlines and other requirements.
+It must be submitted in the graduating semester; See the Graduate Advising Office’s Microsoft TEAMS page for submission deadlines and other requirements.

 • The Graduate Coordinator will be the chair of all MS non-thesis committees.
 No other committee members are needed.